 New Summerfield, Texas is a peaceful, rural, community-minded town located in the heart of Cherokee County, ten miles east of Jacksonville at the intersection of U.S. Highway 79 and State Highway 110.
-Cherokee County has an estimated 52,592 residents (2018), with New Summerfield purporting a population of 1,162 to the county's total estimated residents.
+Cherokee County has an estimated 52,646 residents (2020), with New Summerfield purporting a population of 1,353 to the county's total estimated residents.
 Since New Summerfield is so rural, there are not many opportunities for residents to visit or participate at many local businesses or events.
 Most local residents must drive to either Jacksonville or Tyler to have their needs met for groceries, clothing, entertainment, and healthcare.
 While most residents must commute to their places of employment, New Summerfield's two largest employers are in the horticulture and education fields.
 Most workers or students' parents are employed at local plant-farms (or plant nurseries) as day laborers.
 However, there has been a recent shift in men moving from local day laboring to positions in the oil fields or pipe lining.

 Currently, there is very little new economic development in New Summerfield to keep residents or bring in new families.
 The majority of the original families have moved to other areas in search of work, leaving parents and grandparents' homes behind to be purchased by those in the horticulture industry.
-The average family size is 3.91 and the average household income is around \$43,483.
-The ethnic composition of the city is 62.1% Hispanic, 35.3% White, 2.4% African American, 0% Asian, and .2% American Indian.
-Within the New Summerfield School District, 91.5% of our students are Economically Disadvantaged.
-Area students may enroll in on-line dual-credit collegiate courses while in high school, but must travel to either Jacksonville or Tyler to attend Junior Colleges.
+The average family size is 3.66 and the average household income is around \$50,709.
+The ethnic composition of the city is 71.5% Hispanic, 25.2% White, 2.3% African American, .09% Asian, and .09% American Indian.
+Within the New Summerfield School District, 94.8% of our students are Economically Disadvantaged.
+Area students may enroll in on-line dual-credit collegiate courses while in high school or must travel to either Jacksonville or Tyler to attend Junior Colleges after high school.
 The closest 4-year universities are roughly 45 minutes away; those being The University of Texas at Tyler in Tyler and Stephen F. Austin State University in Nacogdoches.
 New Summerfield I.S.D.
 (NSISD) promotes values centered on a bright future for our students and residents of New Summerfield, Texas.